michiel-jfx/iceconverter/README.md

 mvn -Pandroid clean gluonfx:build gluonfx:package
 mvn -Pandroid gluonfx:install
-mvn -Pandroid -X gluonfx:nativerun
+mvn -Pandroid -X gluonfx:nativerun cp target/gluonfx/aarch64-android/gvm/IceCo.apk ~/Downloads
 ```
+last statement can be used to copy the android build to a location for your needs.

 ## Build and run on your iPhone
 For the time being, I will not make and or maintain a version for an iPhone.